mehrdadzakershahrak/MindForge-Framework/GOVERNANCE.md

 ### Membership

 - Members are elected based on contributions and community engagement.
+- Except for the Git owner, members are needed to be elected to serve on the board.
 - Elections are held annually.
+- The board consists of 3 members.

 ## Decision Making